How do I apply?

 When must I apply?

-On-line applications will be available mid-October 2018, and applications to degree programs in Public Health Sciences will be available until 11:59pm EST on the following dates:
+On-line applications will be available October 16, 2023, and applications to degree programs in Public Health Sciences and Community Health will be available until 11:59pm EST on the following dates:

 What are the minimum admission requirements?